Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 [@10.1145/3459637.3481936], [@10.7717/peerj-cs.835] and [@istrate_2022] all using fine-tuned SciBERT models [@beltagy2019scibert].

 [@10.1145/3459637.3481936] is the earliest published system and was developed in parallel with the Softcite dataset development.
 The system includes a variety of models trained with the Softcite dataset using sampling techniques to augment the dataset with negative examples to mitiguate the problem of mention sparsity.
 The best model is a SciBERT model, with a CRF activation layer, fine-tuned with the positive examples of the Softcite dataset and additional negative examples selected with a new technique called active sampling.
 The training set uses a 1:20 ratio (20 paragraphs without annotations for one paragraph with at least one annotation) and the model has been evaluated on full paper content.
+Additional entity disambiguation is used to filter out false positives and document-level mention propagation is used to increase recall.

 [@10.7717/peerj-cs.835] is trained with the SoMeSci dataset [@10.1145/3459637.3482017], which is smaller and limited to Life Sciences, but has a more comprehensive set of annotations than [@du_softcite_2021], including relationships between mentioned software.
 The model uses a more complex architecture to also predict these relationships.
-Training is realized only with the annotated corpus, which include only the positive sentences (sentence with at least one software mention) for 1,267 articles and complete content for 100 articles.
+Training is realized with the annotated corpus, which include only the positive sentences (sentence with at least one software mention) for 1,267 articles and complete content for 100 articles.
 The distribution of software mentions is thus highly oversampled as compared to the actual distribution.
 The system supports JATS XML documents as input.

 [@istrate_2022] is the latest published system, but also the simplest, with a more limited scope.
 It is a SciBERT model fine-tuned with the Softcite dataset [@du_softcite_2021].
 The trained model used software name and version information and does not cover the other annotated attributes available in the dataset (url, publisher).
 The model is trained only on the positive training examples of the dataset (the paragraphs with at least one software mention).
 The model can then be used in a pipeline starting from XML documents as input, relying on GNU parallel command line.